MARINE RADIO CHANNELS

 Brisbane VTS Information Sheet

-Vessels working on the Brisbane River upstream from Brett's Wharf and southern Moreton Bay, south of a line running from the Boat Passage Bridge at Fishermans Islands, to North Point on St Helena Island, to Reeders Point on Moreton Island, and then to the southern limit which follows Latitude 27°40'S
+Vessels working on the Brisbane River upstream from Brett's Wharf and also in southern Moreton Bay, south of a line running from the Boat Passage Bridge at Fishermans Islands, to North Point on St Helena Island, to Reeders Point on Moreton Island, and then to the southern limit which follows Latitude 27°40'S

 Brisbane River Note: